Codecademy/docs/content/python/concepts/dictionaries/terms/update/update.md

   - 'paths/computer-science'
 ---

-The `.update()` method returns new Python dictionary with entries from another dictionary, or some other iterable, to it.
+The `.update()` method returns new Python dictionary with entries from another dictionary, or some other iterable, added to it.

 ## Syntax